Water rate increases draw discussion at Campbell council

 Phillips said the rate increase came at the recommendation of state auditors who reviewed the city’s budget for fiscal year 2018 and noted the water department as an area of concern.

+On top of that, rate increases over the past 20 years have been few and far between and have not kept up with inflation.

-Phillips said that the water rates were a “political football” in the past, and that no previous mayor wanted to be the one to have raised the water rates.
-The increase will be the second during Phillips’ tenure as mayor; in 2016, he increased the fixed rate from $12.75 to $21.75.
+Phillips said the water rates were a “political football” in the past, and no previous mayor wanted to be the one to have raised the water rates.
+The increase will be the second during Phillips’ tenure as mayor.
+In 2016, he increased the fixed rate from $12.75 to $21.75.

 Council President George Levendis supported the mayor’s decision.